ScottCLo/telefetch/README.md

 # telefetch
 Its a system fetch utility that should work with Teletype, but I dont have a Teletype to test it on :(.
 I only made ASCII art for the distros I use.
 Feel free add your own and send a pull request.
+If your Teletype uses boudot try ```telefetch --boudot``` to confert or remove any unsupported ascii charictars.
 ## Installation
 Just run:
 ```console